floydwilde/teia-docs/docs/Home.md

 Just testing.
 Try now.

 Let's try going the other way.

+Will it work w/ the magic GitHub Token?